bellons91/personal-tech-notes/azure/Azure Virtual Network.md

 ## Additional resources

-You can use the Azure Shell to operate on a Virtual Network: [[azure-network-scripts]].
+You can use the Azure Shell to operate on a Virtual Network: [[Operations on Azure Virtual Network with Cloud CLI]].